Market Size in 2024 | Market Forecast in 2034 | CAGR (in %) | Base Year |

 Furthermore, the region's improving healthcare infrastructure, increased access to medical services, and rising demand for home healthcare solutions are propelling the market forward.
 The nasal cannula market in China presents great growth opportunities due to the country's huge population and high prevalence of chronic respiratory disorders caused by air pollution and other diseases.

-The global high flow nasal cannula market is dominated by players like:
+The global high-flow nasal cannula market is dominated by players like:

 By Product Type